MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-exo-rules.md

 For more information about the Do Not Forward option, see [Do Not Forward option for emails](configure-usage-rights.md#do-not-forward-option-for-emails).

-### Example 2: Rule that applies the Encrypt-Only option to emails with attachments that are labeled **Confidential \ All Employees** when they are sent outside the organization
+### Example 2: Rule that applies the Encrypt-Only option to emails when they have attachments that are labeled **Confidential \ All Employees** and these emails are sent outside the organization

-In this example, the **Confidential \ All Employees** sublabel that the rule identities has a GUID of 5ab1c8a1-8241-72bc-3f22-304a0558362a.
+In this example, the **Confidential \ All Employees** sublabel has a GUID of 5ab1c8a1-8241-72bc-3f22-304a0558362a.

 1. In **Name**, type a name for the rule, such as `Apply Encrypt to emails sent externally if protected attachments`.